ryannealmes/chitchattychat/README.md

 # chitchattychat

-A chat prototype is composed of four projects:
+A chat prototype composed of four projects:

 * [The native apps for IOS and Android](../../../chitchattychat-app)
 * [The web client](../../../chitchattychat-web-client)